tmolteno/disko/README.md

 ## Changelog

 0.9.0b4 Improve measurement set reading.
-0.9.0b3 Full Bayesian Inference is workin.
+Use the mean RMS value for a single noise estimate on visibilities 0.9.0b3 Full Bayesian Inference is workin.
 Fix bug in meshio (after upgrade beyond 4) 0.9.0b2 Add a multivariate gaussian object.
 Fix ms_helper.
 Handle the case where the rank of the telescope operator is not full.
 0.9.0b1 Move to a real telescope operator.